-Displaying items by tag: Dwelling Place
+Displaying items tagged: Dwelling Place

 Two affordable housing developments in Grand Rapids and another each in Wyoming and rural Barry County secured Low Income Housing Tax Credits in the latest round of awards for the key development funding mechanism.